vidispine/hull/hull/README.md

               tag: 1.14.2
 ```

-This produces the following rendered objects when running the `helm template` command:
+This produces the following rendered deployment when running the `helm template` command:

 ```yaml
 apiVersion: apps/v1